JustDooooIt/GMUI/README.md

 2. Open project settings and enable plugins(check box)

 ### The simplest page
-Create a new index.gmui file in the pages folder under the root directory, and then write it to:
+Create a new index.gmui file in the pages folder under the root directory, and then write it to :

 ```xml